 Having an overly aggressive goal is a quick way to end a resolution.
-Don’t set your running goal as completing a Marathon if you are just beginning to run but rather focus your goals on slowly building your miles up and becoming a runner.
-There is no threshold to becoming a runner beyond that you run consistently, so whether you are running 1 mile three times a week, or running 50 miles a week, you have met the criteria… and are able to sustain your resolution.
+Don’t set your running goal as completing a Marathon if you are just beginning to run, but rather focus your goals on slowly building your miles up and becoming a runner.
+There is no threshold to becoming a runner beyond that you run consistently, so whether you are running 1 mile three times a week or running 50 miles a week, you have met the criteria… and are able to sustain your resolution.

 Get a Run/Life Balance

 Running, like all things, takes time and dedication.
-Unfortunately, there is only so much time in the day, and if you attempt to radically adjust your life all at once you will likely fail in your resolution and negatively affect life outside of running.
+Unfortunately, there is only so much time in the day, and if you attempt to radically adjust your life all at once, you will likely fail in your resolution and negatively affect life outside of running.
 The underlying goal should always be to make running part of your life, and this takes time.
 This is why it is so critical to start with low mileage and not overcommitting your time.
 If you discover that you don’t have time to run anything beyond 15 miles a week, this still lays a great foundation for a lifetime of running.

 Find a Running Club

-With the aforementioned challenges to your resolution, it is critical to have support as being committed with others is a great way to reinforce your goals.
-This crosses the individuals you run with, and those affected by your running.
+With the aforementioned challenges to your resolution, it is critical to have support as being committed to others is a great way to reinforce your goals.
+This crosses the individuals you run with and those affected by your running.
 In the first instance, try to find a running club or group with a shared goal that can help keep you in check if your goals are too lofty while being able to talk “runner” to you.
-The running community is totally inclusive and there are many running clubs across the world.
+The running community is totally inclusive, and there are many running clubs across the world.
 The RRCA has a great list of running clubs across the United States, while a simple Google search will unveil running clubs in your nation of choice.

 Social Media for Runners